backstage/backstage/plugins/catalog-backend/api-report.md

 };

 // @public
-export type CatalogPermissionRule = PermissionRule< Entity,
+export type CatalogPermissionRule<TParams extends unknown[]> = PermissionRule< Entity,
-  EntitiesSearchFilter
+  EntitiesSearchFilter,
+  TParams
 >;

 // Warning: (ae-missing-release-tag) "CatalogProcessingEngine" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)